armandomendivil/yobi-interview/README.md

 The `API_URL` found in `config/default.js` is the API url you'll need to request products.

+The GET route to request products is: `/products`;

 We're looking for use of each of the three packages listed above.
+You're free to use any HTTP library to call the API.

 ## Questions